sashuu6/blog/_posts/2019-12-20-my-open-projects.md

 After the fest, I started aquiring more knowledge on micro-controllers and hardware programming and at later stages, I started taking workshops on those topics.
 For sharing the study materials, I used add the contents to git repositories and share them.

-I have used git to version control all my lab programs I used to do when I was at CET from S1 to mini and final projects S6.
+I have used git to version control all my lab programs I used to do when I was at CET from S1 to mini project S5 (S6 not complete yet).
 I have used Git and Github develop and host my CV website, CV and blog.

 ## My Projects